N-Coder/studip-fuse/README.md

 _studip-fuse_ is a FUSE (file-system in user-space) driver that provides files from lectures in the course management tool Stud.IP on your computer.

-_studip-fuse_ uses the official Stud.IP REST API, but still needs your username and password to log in via the standard Stud.IP login (`--login-method basic`) or Shibboleth (`--login-method shib`).
+_studip-fuse_ uses the official Stud.IP REST API and authenticates via OAuth1, which will open a prompt in your browser on the first start.
-All connections to the university servers transporting the login data are made via HTTPS.
+Password-based login via the standard Stud.IP login (using HTTP Basic Auth `--login-method basic`) or Shibboleth (`--login-method shib`) is also possible.
-Your credentials will not be copied or distributed in any other way, passwordless OAuth login is currently work in progress.
+All connections to the university servers transporting the login data are made via HTTPS and your credentials will not be copied or distributed in any other way.

 This program has been tested on
 - Ubuntu 16.04 using Python 3.5 and pip 8.1.1